 Top Tips

-- Pat dry the chicken: Thoroughly pat dry the chicken with paper towels before cooking for a perfect sear.
+- Pat the chicken dry: Thoroughly pat dry the chicken with paper towels before cooking for a perfect sear.
 And let them come to room temperature before cooking.

 - Don’t overcrowd the pan: Cook in a single layer for even browning and use a large skillet to fit the chicken thighs.

-- Next morning idea: Shred leftover chicken and serve it with eggs for a delicious breakfast or on top of a Microwaved Plantain!
+- Next morning idea: Shred any leftover chicken and serve it with eggs for breakfast, or pile it on top of a microwaved plantain for a quick lunch.

 Variations & Substitutions

-- Try Different Broths: I prefer a chicken broth or stock, but a vegetable broth can work well for a lighter taste, especially if you have leftovers from making my Swiss Chard Soup.
+- Broth: Vegetable broth works well for a lighter result, especially if you have some leftover from making my Swiss Chard Soup.

-- Seasoning: Feel free to swap onion for garlic powder or add a touch of chili powder for some heat.
+- Seasoning: Swap onion powder for garlic powder, or add a pinch of chili powder or smoked paprika for a little extra heat and depth.

 Storage